Tropical Mycology Field Course

 Activities include trekking in steep terrain with occasional showers during the activities, which can be physically demanding.

-Administration fee is <12.000 DKK and covers transportation and accommodation costs within Brazil, teaching materials and food at the field station.
-Administration fees does not cover travel costs to and from Brazil.
+Administration fee is <12,000 DKK and covers transportation and accommodation costs within Brazil, teaching materials and food at the field station.
+Administration fees do not cover travel costs to and from Brazil.

 Students will be required to have their own international travel insurance.
 Danish citizens are not required to have a Visa to visit Brazil, but students from other nationalities might require a Visa.